realA10001986/Time-Circuits-Display/README.md

 - enter dates/times for the three displays,
 - set the audio volume (VOL-UME),
 - set an alarm ("ALA-RM"),
-- select the Time-rotation Interval ("ROT-INT"),
+- select the Time-rotation Interval ("TIME-ROTATION-INT"),
-- select the brightness for the three displays ("BRI-GHT"),
+- select the brightness for the three displays ("BRIGHTNESS"),
-- show network information ("NET-WRK"),
+- show network information ("NET-WORK"),
 - install the default audio files ("INSTALL AUDIO FILES")
 - quit the menu ("END").